 Appointment as a Resident Advisor is subject to the terms and conditions of the Letter of Appointment.
 Continued employment is dependent on satisfactory job evaluation.

-Performance will be evaluated on an on-going basis, with a formal evaluation from Housing and Residence Life completed each quarter.
+Performance will be evaluated on an on-going basis, with a formal evaluation from both residents and the Residence Hall Manager completed each quarter.